 Long-form documentation

 This document is created with the bookdown extension and package of RStudio.
-Bookdown allows to knit together several Rmd files and publish them in an easy-to-read, intranet site or website format.
+Bookdown allows users to knit together several Rmd files and publish them in an easy-to-read, intranet site or website format.
 Each chapter of this long-format documentation is a separate Rmd markdown document, and as we progress with the project, we will write up the later chapters.

 Disclosures

-These disclosures are intendend only for internal use at this stage.
+These disclosures are intended only for internal use at this stage.
 As we are finalizing outputs that may become public, we can review or amend them whenever disclosures must be made to the public.

 Disclosures by Daniel & Reprex

-Daniel Antal, CFA is a co-founder with Réka Szentirmay of Reprex B.V., a start-up (founded on 1 September 2020) that is seeking validation for its open source, open data, open collaboration based approach to reproducible finance.
+Daniel Antal, CFA and Réka Szentirmay are co-founders of Reprex B.V., a start-up (founded on 1 September 2020) that is seeking validation for its open source, open data, open collaboration based approach to reproducible finance.
 We are finalists in the 2020 intake to the AI+Blockchain Validation Lab of Yes!Delft, which is considered to be the most successful university-backed (non-profit) incubator program in Europe.
-While Reprex is technically a for-profit entity, currently it has no paid employees, and the aim of the TU Delft’s validation is to find out if the company can viable in the Dutch, Benelux or broader European scientific and business research ecosystem.
-This validation period lasts up till 15 November 2020, till Reprex must find out with what conditions can it engage with various entities for research projects on a paid basis.
+While Reprex is technically a for-profit entity, and currently it has no paid employees, the aim of the TU Delft’s validation is to find out if the company is viable in the Dutch, Benelux or broader European scientific and business research ecosystem.
+This validation period lasts up till 15 November 2020, till Reprex must find out on what conditions can it engage with various entities for research projects on a paid basis.

-Marta Kołczyńska is a co-author of Daniel in the GPL-3 open source retroharmonize R package which is currently under peer review, furthermore, co-author of the eurobarometer and which aims to may harmonizations more reproducible in Eurobarometer’s contexts.
+Marta Kołczyńska, together with Daniel, are co-authors of the GPL-3 open source retroharmonize R package which is currently under peer review, furthermore, co-author of the eurobarometer and which aims to may harmonizations more reproducible in Eurobarometer’s contexts.
 Marta originally intended to join Reprex as a team member, but currently has no affiliation, contractual obligations or shares in Reprex, and this situation will not change till 15 November 2020.
 As an academic researcher and grantee of the Polish National Science Centre, Marta must abide by the Code of the National Science Centre on Research Integrity and Applying for Research Financing, which regulates issues around research, professional conduct, attribution of research output, and communication of research to diverse audiences.

 Because of her significant intellectual input into this project, Daniel wants to leave open for Marta to join this collaboration, even though Marta currently does not see her role in it.
 She will be given the option to review this document, and pre-publication outcomes, and give her contribution.

-Nature of cooperation & ethical standards
+Nature of cooperation & thical standards

-In the Netherlands, not only a statutory minimal wage, but education / experience / sector specific fair wage rules apply, which means that Reprex will not be viable if it cannot pay its internal / external staff fair wages in 2021.
+In the Netherlands, not only a statutory minimum wage, but education / experience / sector specific fair wage rules apply.
+That means that Reprex will not be viable if it cannot pay its internal / external staff fair wages in 2021.
 However, if it is found viable, it will be admitted to a non-profit incubation program financed by TU Delft and Dutch public grants.

-Daniel and Reprex are not contractors, subcontractors of Arab Barometer, and they declare that the work foreseen in this project until 15 November 2020 is not significant and is not made against remuneration, with the exception that they will seek a non-significant, nominal remuneration in the context of the TU Delft Validation Lab program.
+Daniel and Reprex are not contractors neithersubcontractors of Arab Barometer, and they declare that the work foreseen in this project until 15 November 2020 is not significant and is not made against remuneration, with the exception that they will seek a non-significant, nominal remuneration in the context of the TU Delft Validation Lab program.
 Getting this nominal remuneration is not a condition of their work, and if they do not get it, it will have no effect on the quality of their work.